Heitor Gurgulino de Souza

 Gurgulino de Souza (August 1, 1928 – November 18, 2023) was a Brazilian physicist.

 Early life and education

-born and raised in Brazil, earned a bachelor's degree in physics from Mackenzie Presbyterian University in São Paulo and did graduate work at the Instituto Tecnológico de Aeronáutica in Brazil and the University of Kansas in the United States.
+He was born and raised in Brazil, earned a bachelor's degree in physics from Mackenzie Presbyterian University in São Paulo and did graduate work at the Instituto Tecnológico de Aeronáutica in Brazil and the University of Kansas in the United States.
 In 1959, he launched his career as a professor at the "Julio de Mesquita Filbo" São Paulo State University.

 Career in USA

 In 1962, Gurgulino de Souza joined the Pan American Union's scientific department at its headquarters in Washington, D.C., where he spent the next seven years organizing a regional program for scientific and technological development and promoting research, training, and curricular programs throughout Latin America.
 During this time, he oversaw the Unit of Education and Research within the Department of Scientific Affairs of the Organization of American States (OAS).

 Career in Brazil

 Returning to Brazil in 1970, Gurgulino de Souza assisted in establishing the Federal University of São Carlos in Sao Paulo and was subsequently named the institution's first Rector.
 During the 1970s and early 1980s, he held numerous positions within the Brazilian Ministry of Education and Culture and the National Council for Scientific and Technological Development of Brazil.